This Brown Sugar Ham Glaze Recipe Will Instantly Upgrade Dinner

 Step 3: Glaze away

 Remove the ham from the oven and discard the piece of foil.
-Spread the glaze over the ham using a high-heat resistant spatula ($26 for a set).
+Spread the glaze over the ham using a high-heat resistant spatula.
 The glaze will be thick, but the heat of the ham will help you spread it evenly.
-Bake the ham, uncovered, for an additional 15 to 30 minutes, until the thermometer reaches 140° F.
+Bake the ham, uncovered, for an additional 15 to 30 minutes, until it reaches an internal temperature of 140°.

-Don’t feel like you have to use this ham glaze recipe for whole hams on special occasions.
+Don’t feel like you have to use this ham glaze recipe just for special occasions.
 Brush it on ham steaks before cooking them, or use it to glaze other quick-cooking meats like salmon.
 You can also use it to glaze vegetables.
 After cooking the veggies, toss them in the glaze with a little melted butter.